Wakefield Memorial High School: Performing arts

 The Performing Arts Director for Wakefield Public Schools is Mr. Thomas Bankert.

 The Warrior Marching Band competes in the MICCA and NESBA competitions circuits each year.
 Wakefield hosts its own MICCA competition every October at Landrigan Field with the Warrior Marching Band as the last band to perform.
 The band's 2008 show, "A Moonwalk Through Time," was a collection of Michael Jackson music and featured the musicians dancing the Thriller in the midst of the performance.
 The band came in first place in their division at NESBA Finals and won a gold medal for the first time since 2003.
 Its 2011 show, based on the music of Aerosmith, came in first with a platinum medal at NESBA Finals.
 Since then, the marching band has performed shows such as a tribute to Stevie Wonder, the music of Dave Matthews Band, Disney's Frozen, Double Agent, Immortal, Mirror Mirror, Flight, Route 66, Street Lights Big Dreams and Dreamland.
 In 2016, the Wakefield Warrior Marching band came in 2nd at NESBA finals, earning a 96.0, a platinum medal, and the Best Drum Major Award.
 The Wakefield Warrior Marching band also had a two 5 star sweep at both of their MICCA competitions.
 At MICCA finals, the band earned a perfect score, winning MICCA Finals.
 In 2018 their performance of their show Flight earned them 2nd place at the NESBA Finals.
+As of 2025, the Wakefield Warrior Marching band has maintained a 3-year regional championship victory streak with their shows Into the Storm, Mad Scientist, and Gatsby, an adaptation of the 2013 film.